-Blind dates, instruction manuals, desktop computers, offline voting, homework, car keys, resumes, wrist watches and more will be replaced this digital decade by advances in technology.
+Blind dates, instruction manuals, desktop computers, offline voting, homework, car keys, resumes, wristwatches, and more will be replaced this digital decade by advances in technology.
 This month everyone in the tech community and beyond is trying to predict what is going to happen in the coming year.
-As a different exercise I wanted to take a look at what will no longer exist when this decade concludes.
+As a different exercise, I wanted to take a look at what will no longer exist when this decade concludes.

-1. Wrist Watches: Sure some will still wear for fashion or swimming, but ask a Gen Y or Z crowd to raise their hand if they aren’t wearing a wristwatch and you will see many naked wrists in the air
+1. Wrist Watches: Sure some will still wear them for fashion or swimming, but ask a Gen Y or Z crowd to raise their hand if they aren’t wearing a wristwatch and you will see many naked wrists in the air

 2. Paperbacks: I still love a good book in my hands, but more and more I find myself cheating on my first love with my new love – Ms. Kindle.

-3. Traditional Homework: With offerings like Khan Academy and MITx more and more teachers assigning watching a lecture or lesson on YouTube as the homework and then doing the “traditional homework” in the classroom with the help of the instructor and peers.
+3. Traditional Homework: With offerings like Khan Academy and MITx more and more teachers assign watching a lecture or lesson on YouTube as the homework and then doing the “traditional homework” in the classroom with the help of the instructor and peers.
 Being able to watch the best in the world deliver a lecture on a topic is a much better way to learn when you combine it with in-class practice.
 I wish this were around when I went to school – break out the popcorn!

 5. Car Keys

 6. College Backpacks: Imagine how nice it will be just to carry around a tablet with all your textbooks accessible in the cloud.
 And they won’t cost $150 either.
-Also you will be able to see the notes of all the other A+ students from around the world rather than praying that the used book you just purchased was from the next Einstein rather than the next Stoner.
+Also, you will be able to see the notes of all the other A+ students from around the world rather than praying that the used book you just purchased was from the next Einstein rather than the next Stoner.
 The books will be auto-updated as well.

-8. Instruction Manuals: Replaced my much easier to comprehend “How To” videos
+8. Instruction Manuals: Replaced my much easier-to-comprehend “How To” videos

 9. Corked Wine: Screw Tops are better technology, but not quite as romantic